 You will already have received information about how to prepare your child for the procedure in your admission letter.
 You may need to come to GOSH before the procedure so that your child can have a pre-admission assessment to check that they are well enough.
 The appointment may involve taking blood samples and other tests.
 Sometimes a biopsy is suggested while your child is still in hospital.

 The doctor will explain the procedure in more detail, discuss any worries you may have and ask you to sign a consent form giving permission for your child to have the procedure.
 If your child has any medical problems, please tell the doctors.

 A few biopsies we carry out use x-ray or CT scan guidance.
 If x-ray or CT scan guidance is planned, legally, we are obliged to ask any girls over the age of 12 whether there is any chance they might be pregnant.
+We may ask for a urine or blood sample to carry out a pregnancy test.
 This is to protect babies in the womb from receiving unnecessary radiation.